 Did you know that early success in math leads to stronger reading skills?
 It's true!

-The Center for Childhood Creativity, opens a new window addresses this fact in their white paper, "Reimagining School Readiness, opens a new window."
+The Bay Area Discovery Museum, opens a new window addresses this fact in their white paper, "Reimagining School Readiness, opens a new window."
 Below is a list of easy ways you can work math into your everyday routine.

 Talk It Up: Use math terms when you add or subtract items, so children will have an easier time grasping concepts when they're older.

 Quantity Is Quality: Counting on fingers is A-OK!
 It shows each object gets its own number.